becarpenter/book6/pdf/baked.md

 regardless of any internal structure.
 In other words, a unicast routing prefix is anywhere between 1 and 128 bits long.
 There is more about [routing](#routing) below.

+_Terminology note_: When comparing two address prefixes, a _longer_
+prefix covers a smaller amount of address space (e.g., a 52-bit prefix covers a 76-bit address space) and a _shorter_ prefix covers a larger amount (e.g., a 48-bit prefix covers an 80-bit address space).
+Unfortunately, some documents use the term "larger prefix", which is ambiguous.

 The enormous amount of IPv6 address space allows a good deal of freedom in network design that never existed for IPv4.
 This is discussed in